Documentation Guidelines

 Docs website

 Projects should generate a web version of the documentation and deploy with GitHub Pages.
 By default, this will be available at roostorg.github.io/<project> where <project> is the GitHub repository name.
+For projects that have documentation that may change between versioned releases, docs websites should support versioning; for example:

 Other forms of documentation